Norman Reedus, who plays Daryl on AMC’s The Walking Dead, talks about the new feel of the show and the level of maturity he sees in his character.

 The Walking Dead airs Sundays at 9/8c on AMC.

-To stay up-to-date with the latest interviews with the cast, trailers, episodes and behind-the-scenes videos, join The Walking Dead Insiders Club.
+To get more exclusive interviews with the cast, join the The Walking Dead Insiders Club.